 Coastal communities throughout the Gulf region continue the costly and arduous task of repairing the damages inflicted on their ecological, environmental, economic, and social assets and supporting systems as a result of long standing decline and the Deepwater Horizon Oil Spill in 2010.
 In response to the unfolding requirements for RESTORE Act Escambia County took the initiative to construct and administer a community inclusive collaborative planning structure.
 As part of that process the Escambia County RESTORE Advisory Committee was convened in May 2013.
-Made up of community leaders with experience that spans the breadth of the major RESTORE components in Environment, Infrastructure and Economy this group was tasks with amassing knowledge on the existing condition of Escambia County and understanding how that condition may be advanced on a positive trajectory by RESTORE based projects.
-In June 2014 Escambia County again chose to step off of the sidelines and take a strategic leadership position on behalf of its citizens by hiring Dewberry and securing the integrated professional services needed to successfully guide the development of the County's multi-year implementation planning (MYIP) and recovery framework.
+Made up of community leaders with experience that spans the breadth of the major RESTORE components in Environment, Infrastructure and Economy this group was tasked with amassing knowledge on the existing condition of Escambia County and understanding how that condition may be advanced on a positive trajectory by RESTORE based projects.
+In June 2014 Escambia County hired Dewberry to secure the integrated professional services needed to successfully guide the development of the County's multi-year implementation planning (MYIP) framework.